getmscode2013/NodeJsTutorial/README.md

 > node
 ```

-It will open the Online REPL Terminal
+It will open the Online REPL Terminal<br/>
-a) Read − Reads user's input, parses the input into JavaScript data-structure, and stores in memory.
+- Read − Reads user's input, parses the input into JavaScript data-structure, and stores in memory.
-b) Eval − Takes and evaluates the data structure.
+- Eval − Takes and evaluates the data structure.
-c) Print − Prints the result.
+- Print − Prints the result.
-d) Loop − Loops the above command until the user presses ctrl-c twice.
+- Loop − Loops the above command until the user presses ctrl-c twice.

 like
 ```ruby